negiutsav9/R2R-ECE50024/README.md

 individual test image.
 It also displayed the clean and noisy version of the selected individual image and was run for both noise levels.

-# Results of Re-Implementation

-For the most part, noise does appear to be much reduced by our DNN, with a very readable output image.
-Individual outputs at both noise levels can be seen in Figures 1 and 2.
-PSNR (Peak Signal to Noise Ratio) and SSIM (Structural Similarity Index Measure) are metrics to help define the similarity between clean and unclean images.
-Higher is better.

-![PSNR = 3.49, SSIM = 0.39 when $\sigma$ =
-50](checkpt3_3.1.png){#fig:plane width="6cm"}

-![PSNR = 3.49, SSIM = 0.39 when $\sigma$ =
-50](checkpt3_4.1.png){#fig:plane width="6cm"}

-When comparing to the paper's results, the PSNR and SSIM values are smaller.
-The original paper used images of size 180 x 180, which is much larger than our 32 x 32 images.
-This would contribute to our values being so much smaller.

-# Areas for Improvement

-Not every image came out with optimal values.
-In some instances, the PSNR or SSIM came out as negative values.
-Example images can be seen in Figures 3 and 4.

-![PSNR = 2.49, SSIM = -0.07 when $\sigma$ =
-50](checkpt3_badPSNR1.png){#fig:carrrr width="6cm"}

-![PSNR = 2.49, SSIM = -0.07 when $\sigma$ =
-50](checkpt3_badSSIM1.png){#fig:carrrr width="6cm"}

-Our noise also seems to be extreme in our bright whites and deep blacks.
-So, our noise function may need to be adjusted.
-The denoised images also appear to have a haze over them that we could try to remedy in our application to a real world problem.

 # Bibliography

 Kai Zhang, Wangmeng Zuo, Yunjin Chen, Deyu Meng, and Lei Zhang.
 Beyond a